 Zuma, located at Four Seasons Hotel One Dalton Street, Boston is the 12th and the latest addition to the international collection.
 Nestled in the heart of Boston, in the Back Bay neighborhood, it inspires informal dining with Japanese izakaya concept.

-While many customers praised the attentive and friendly service, there were significant complaints about the front-of-house staff being rude and unprofessional, particularly during busy times.
+While many customers praised the attentive and professional service, there were notable complaints about rude front-of-house staff and inconsistent service experiences.

 Food Quality